-In all 7 series devices, the FPGA bitstream, which contains sensitive customer IP, can be protected with 256-bit AES encryption and HMAC/SHA-256 authentication to prevent unauthorized copying of the design.
+In all 7 series FPGAs (except XA7S6 and XA7S15), the FPGA bitstream, which contains sensitive customer IP, can be protected with 256-bit AES encryption and HMAC/SHA-256 authentication to prevent unauthorized copying of the design.
 The FPGA performs decryption on the fly during configuration using an internally stored 256-bit key.
 This key can reside in battery-backed RAM or in nonvolatile eFUSE bits.

 Most configuration data can be read back without affecting the system's operation.
-Typically, configuration is an all-or-nothing operation, but Xilinx 7 series FPGAs support partial reconfiguration.
+Typically, configuration is an all-or-nothing operation, but XA Spartan-7 support partial reconfiguration.
 This is an extremely powerful and flexible feature that allows the user to change portions of the FPGA while other portions remain static.
 Users can time-slice these portions to fit more IP into smaller devices, saving cost and power.
 Where applicable in certain designs, partial reconfiguration can greatly improve the versatility of the FPGA.